| |

 Fleur de Lys, dating to about 1600 years ago. here, over a period of perhaps

-several hundred years, the Dorset people, using hammerstones, chisels and
+The Dorset people, using hammerstones, chisels and

 scrapers, quarried more than 200 rectangular and oval blocks of soapstone